Rastafari: Mansions of Rastafari

-The Twelve Tribes of Israel group was founded in 1968 in Kingston by Vernon Carrington.
+The Twelve Tribes of Israel group was founded in Kingston by Vernon Carrington in 1968.
 He proclaimed himself the reincarnation of the Old Testament prophet Gad and his followers call him "Prophet Gad", "Brother Gad", or "Gadman".
 It is commonly regarded as the most liberal form of Rastafari and the closest to Christianity.
-Practitioners are often dubbed "Christian Rastas" because they believe Jesus is the only saviour; Haile Selassie is accorded importance, but is not viewed as the second coming of Jesus.
+Practitioners are often dubbed "Christian Rastas" because they believe Jesus is the only saviour; Haile Selassie is important but not deemed the Second Coming.
 The group divides its members into twelve groups according to which Hebrew calendar month they were born in; each month is associated with a particular colour, body part, and mental function.
 Maintaining dreadlocks and an Ital diet are considered commendable but not essential, while adherents are called upon to read a chapter of the Bible each day.
 Membership is open to individuals of any racial background.

 The Twelve Tribes peaked in popularity during the 1970s, when it attracted artists, musicians, and many middle-class followers—Marley among them—resulting in the terms "middle-class Rastas" and "uptown Rastas" being applied to members of the group.
 Carrington died in 2005, since which time the Twelve Tribes of Israel have been led by an executive council.
 The council includes an equal number of men and women.
 As of 2010, it was recorded as being the largest of the centralised Rasta groups.
-It remains headquartered in Kingston, although it has followers outside Jamaica; the group was responsible for establishing the Rasta community in Shashamane, Ethiopia.
+It remains headquartered in Kingston, although also has followers outside Jamaica; the group was responsible for establishing the Rasta community in Shashamane, Ethiopia.

 The Church of Haile Selassie, Inc., was founded by Abuna Foxe and operated much like a mainstream Christian church, with a hierarchy of functionaries, weekly services, and Sunday schools.
 In adopting this broad approach, the Church seeks to develop Rastafari's respectability in wider society.
 Fulfilled Rastafari is a multi-ethnic movement that has spread in popularity during the 21st century, in large part through the Internet.
 The Fulfilled Rastafari group accepts Haile Selassie's statements that he was a man and that he was a devout Christian, and so places emphasis on worshipping Jesus through the example set forth by Haile Selassie.
 The wearing of dreadlocks and the adherence to an ital diet are considered issues up to the individual.